-There are two bills in the Committee on Energy and Commerce that the National Retiree Legislative Network (NRLN) believes your Committee on Energy and Commerce should closely examine on their cost.
+There are two bills in the Committee on Energy and Commerce that the National Retiree Legislative Network (NRLN) believes your Committee should closely examine on their cost.
 The bills are the H.R.33, Medical Dental, Vision, and Hearing Benefit Act of 2023, and the H.R.244, Medicare Hearing Aid Coverage Act of 2023.